D. M. Prakasam

 Doraboina Moses Prakasam (born 2 October 1957) is the fourth Bishop of the Roman Catholic Diocese of Nellore, in the state of Andhra Pradesh in India.

 St. Joseph's Cathedral in Nellore is the seat of the Bishop of Nellore.

 The Bishop is well versed in Latin as well as Telugu and English.

 Early years

 After completing theological studies at St. John's Regional Seminary in Hyderabad, Prakasam was ordained a priest of the Diocese of Cuddapah on 7 April 1983.

 He also pursued doctoral studies at the Gregorian University, Rome.
 The doctoral thesis submitted in 2001 was entitled John Rawl's Theory of Justice and a Catholic Conception of Justice: A Comparative Study.

 Bishopric

 Diocese of Cuddapah

-On 26 July 2002, the Pope appointed Prakasam as the Bishop of Cuddapah.
+On 26 July 2002, Pope John Paul II appointed Prakasam as the Bishop of Cuddapah.
 On 7 December 2006, Pope Benedict XVI transferred him to the Diocese of Nellore.

 Diocese of Nellore

 The diocese of Nellore comprises the civil districts of Prakasam and Nellore where majority of the Christian population is Dalit whereas the clergy are non-Dalits.
 Caste divisions even among Christians are not uncommon.
 Christians here have long been waiting for a Bishop who could be identified with them.
 Hence, the appointment of Bishop Prakasam fulfilled the aspirations of the people here.